 (i.e., oceanward to the three mile limit), tidally influenced land

 , and the non-tidally influenced beds and banks of 12 rivers

-The Land Management Division is responsible for most of the day-to-day management of publicly owned submerged and submersible land.
+The Department of State Lands is responsible for most of the day-to-day management of publicly owned submerged and submersible land.
 The revenue from leases and authorizations for waterway uses, such as marinas, docks, floating homes and wharfs, is deposited into the Common School Fund

 to benefit K-12 public schools throughout the state.